|Others Who May be Eligible

 honors on behalf of the veterans' family.
 However, the Department of Veterans

-arranging military funeral honors at VA national cemeteries.
-Veterans organizations
+with arranging military funeral honors at VA national cemeteries.
+Veterans

-funeral honors for eligible veterans as enacted in Section 578 of Public Law 106-65
+military funeral honors for eligible veterans as enacted in Section 578 of Public

 Department of Defense